Chennai–Madurai AC Duronto Express

-Chennai Madurai Duronto Express is a Duronto Express belonging to Indian Railways which is operated fully Air-Conditioned Superfast Bi-weekly train connecting Chennai and Madurai via Salem in Southern Railway zone.
-This train will be cancelled with effect from 10 June 2020.
+Chennai Madurai Duronto Express was a Duronto Express belonging to Indian Railways which was operated fully Air-Conditioned Superfast Bi-weekly train connecting Chennai and Madurai via Salem in Southern Railway zone.
+This train was cancelled with effect from 10 June 2020.

 This Duronto Express now converted to a Chennai Central–Madurai AC Superfast Express.
 It runs three days a week along with the Chennai Central–Madurai AC Superfast Express (20601 / 20602) which runs once a week.

 Background

 The ever-growing inflow to the State Capital from Madurai and its neighboring districts and the heavy rail traffic on the Tambaram-Villupuram-Madurai section, is the prime reason behind operating the train from Chennai Central.
 And hence the fact that it takes a longer route via Salem, Namakkal, Karur, Dindugal.
 The train makes only one commercial halt at Salem Junction across the Chennai-Salem-Madurai line.
 It is now running with LHB rakes (Linke Hoffman Busch) from 26 JUNE 2018 and is maintained at Chennai Central.